The Meadows Center is open to the public in a limited capacity Monday – Sunday from 10:00 a.m. – 5:00 p.m. We are thrilled to welcome you back!

 What to Expect

-Your visit will be a little different than in the past--all guests will be required to preregister online for glass-bottom boat tours as well as volunteer dive and open water checkout dives.
+Your visit will be a little different than in the past--all guests will be required to preregister online for glass-bottom boat tours.
 You can read more below about the steps we’re taking to keep you safe.

 As a result of the COVID-19 health pandemic, some procedures at Spring Lake have changed; please bear with us as we implement new procedures and work through the challenges of reopening Spring Lake safely and with all necessary precautions in place.